 The registration process will vary from one organization to another.
 This registration can usually be done online or via mail, and the required information varies.

 Generally, they will ask for basic information of name, address, phone, and email.
 Next, they will want to know about the dog, background, name, date of birth, and gender.
 Other information can include micro-chipping number, physical color and markings, date acquired, and any additional information the individual organization may find important.

-Are there other organizations besides the American Kennel Club that I can register my Goldendoodle?
+Are there other organizations besides the American Kennel Club where I can register my Goldendoodle?

-This tracking of the Goldendoodle pedigree is necessary to set the standard and protect this crossbreed in the hopes that one day they will be recognized by the American Kennel Club as a breed of dog, instead of being placed in a group for mixed and hybrid dogs.
+This tracking of the Goldendoodle pedigree is necessary to set the standard and protect this crossbreed in the hopes that one day they will be recognized by the American Kennel Club as a breed of a dog instead of being placed in a group for mixed and hybrid dogs.